-Here are 14 examples of dissertation acknowledgements to inspire you.
+Here are 14 dissertation acknowledgements examples to inspire you.
 They cover a range of academic subjects and are all from UK students.
 Note how they vary in length, style and substance.
-Surnames have been redacted for privacy.

 Remember to always keep your acknowledgements to a maximum of a page.

 Thank you to my supervisor, Dr Andrew R., for providing guidance and feedback throughout this project.
 Thanks also to my wife Anna, for putting up with me being sat in the office for hours on end, and for providing guidance and a sounding board when required.